elasticspoon/personal_site/_posts/2025/04/11/2025-04-11-Playwright-Tips.md

 ## Playwright does not find text that is present in disabled fields

-In selenium specs have_text will match text that is present in fields that are disabled.
+In Selenium specs `have_text` will match text that is present in fields that are disabled.
-So Selenium will match the text but if a user has a screen reader that text would not get shown to them.
 Playwright does not do this.

 ```rb
 # bad